Aeshaa/starter-hugo-academic/content/project/Climate_Change/index.md

 **Right Chart**
 ![screen reader text](right.png "")

-Contrastingly, the right chart takes a broader perspective and showcases a relatively stable graph, indicating that it's not a real threat.
+Contrastingly, this chart takes a broader perspective and showcases a relatively stable graph, indicating that it's not a real threat.

 It tends to speak for the natural ebb and flow of climate conditions, suggesting that current warming trends may be part of a larger natural cycle rather than solely due to human influence.